JeevesChauhan/lets_go/README.md

+>[!NOTE]
+> University Project 2019/2022.
+The goal was to use Ruby on Rails to make a web app.

 ![Logo](https://github.com/JeevesChauhan/lets_go/blob/master/app/assets/images/icon_logo.png)
 # Lets Go

-University Project 2019/2022.
-The goal was to use Ruby on Rails to make a web app.

 A website to allow Pokemon Go users to orgnaise raids together with each other, as well as highlighting poke events.
 This sites gives the users an easy-to-use website using the google maps api.